 Jadasite – Java-based content management and e-commerce system

-Jadasite is easy to use and feature-rich Java-based Open Source content management and enterprise-class e-commerce system that not only allows users to maintain content with ease, but it also helps sites and companies to market and sell their products.
-It provides a multi-lingual user interface and Uses base language when foreign language translation is not available.
+It allows users to maintain content easily and helps sites and companies market and sell their products.
+It provides a multilingual user interface and Uses base language when foreign language translation is unavailable.

 InfoGlue java based CMS and Portal Platform